rreed24/Accounting-Profits/README.md

 The strongest guarantee of earning a higher income is to work with an employer designated for Financial Work (Accounting or Payroll).

 Some employers, such as the Police Department, are able to compensate up to $93,500.00 to their Accountants.
-However, the chances of earning this amount within this division are slim.
+However, the chances of earning this amount within this division (and others outside of those designated for Finances) are slim.

 #### References